 Happy Tuesday, National Math Bee Family!
 Valentine’s day is a few days away!
 What does that mean for you and your household or classroom?
 How about celebrating friendship and inclusivity.
 Above all, Valentine’s day is the perfect opportunity to celebrate friendship.
 It is also a wonderful moment to extend kindness, and an excellent excuse to develop friendships and make new friends.
 National Math Bee invites you to encourage your children to branch out of their ordinary social circles and reach out to create unique, unordinary friendships.
-Much can be done in the classroom to help kids to break from their conventional circles and spark conversations with a classmate that they may not regularly be social with.
+Teachers can do so much in the classroom to help kids to break from their conventional circles and spark conversations with a classmate that they may not regularly be social with.

 A few ideas to spark camaraderie within the classroom

-Below are a few ideas that may be incorporated into the classroom to help spark camaraderie.
-These ideas are brought forth in the spirit of celebrating friendship and inclusivity.
+Below are a few ideas that one may want to incorporate into the classroom to help spark camaraderie.
+We bring you these ideas in the spirit of celebrating friendship and inclusivity.

 Pair students that do not regularly socialize.
 Have students interview one another.
 Ask your students to spend a significant amount of time with one another to get a real grasp of the other person.
 Have them write a biography of their partner based on the investigation.
-This biography can be shared with the other individual or with the classroom.
+Anyone can share this biography with the other individual or with the classroom.

 Grow from one another

 Pair students that do not regularly socialize.
 The base of this pairing can be on balancing the strengths and weaknesses of individual children.
-This pairing is to be structured so that children will truly learn from one another, strengthen one where the other is weak, and so forth.
-This pairing should be subject-based or based on different aspects, such as socially or emotionally.
+Teachers should pair students so that children will truly learn from one another, strengthen one where the other is weak, and so forth.
+Subject-based pairing or pairing based on different aspects, such as socially or emotionally.
 The idea is to get to know one another and learn to grow from one another.

 Hold teambuilding activities that highlight the importance of each individual’s existence in the classroom.
 Sometimes all a child needs to know is that he matters, which can make all the difference.
 “Because community building is such an important aspect of student learning, teachers must continue to revisit and build upon activities and strategies that strengthen student relationships in the classroom.”
 1